luojilab/DataReporter/README.md

                  count:(NSInteger)count;
 The method is to set the amount of data reported once, for example, set to 5, which is that the data sent by the reporting interface is spit out every 5 times.
 This method can not be called, the default value is 5

 /**
+* Set the maximum size limit of the cache file single file, the default value is 10k *
+* @param nativeReporter The value returned by makeReporter
+* @param fileMaxSize    Cache file maximum size
+*/
++ (void)SetFileMaxSize:(void *)nativeReporter
+           fileMaxSize:(NSUInteger)fileMaxSize;
+This method is to set the cache file single file size limit, can not be called, the default value is 10k

+/**
+* Start reporting thread After setting the relevant parameters, execute it once.
+*
+* @param nativeReporter The value returned by makeReporter */
++ (void)Start:(void *)nativeReporter;
+The method is to start reporting threads.
+After creating the instance, set the corresponding parameters and call

+/**
+* Wake up the report, call when the network status is good or other wake up scene call *
+* @param nativeReporter The value returned by makeReporter */
++ (void)ReaWaken:(void *)nativeReporter;
+After the network is unavailable or other scenarios cause the network to fail, the method is called after the network is restored, and the logic is triggered again.

+/**
+* Data reporting call interface
+*
+* @param nativeReporter The value returned by makeReporter
+* @param data           Data to be reported
+*/
++ (void)Push:(void *)nativeReporter
+        data:(NSString *)data;
+The method is a call interface that is reported, data is data that needs to be reported, and the data needs to be a string type.

+/**
 * Call this method after the report is successful
 *